-The Uganda Humanist Schools Association (UHSA) is a forum for mutual support for schools in Uganda that share the Humanist aims outlined in the 2002 Amsterdam Declaration of the International Humanist and Ethical Union.
+The Uganda Humanist Schools Association (UHSA) is a forum for mutual support for schools in Uganda that share the Humanist aims outlined in the 2002 Amsterdam Declaration of Humanists International.
 The schools offer liberal, humanist education to needy children.
 Founded by Ugandan Humanists and run as charities, the schools are inclusive and do not discriminate on grounds of religion, social or ethnic background.

 - Isaac Newton High School, Katera, Masaka – founded by Peter Kisirinya in 2004